Jithan Ramesh: 2019–present

-Ramesh is currently working on a Tamil film titled Miratchi, where he portrays the antagonist.
 In 2020, he was involved as a participant in Star Vijay's reality television show, Bigg Boss Tamil 4, hosted by Kamal Haasan.
+Regarding his performance in Farhana (2023), a critic from The Times of India wrote that "The character of Jithan Ramesh, who portrays Aishwarya Rajesh's husband, is well-crafted as a progressive Muslim man with his own insecurities, and Ramesh delivers a commendable performance".
+He played a man who works under Karthi and later betrays him in Japan (2023), which was a surprise box office failure.

 Personal life

-Ramesh is the third son of R. B. Choudary and the elder brother of actor Jiiva.
-His father is a Hindu of Marwari heritage born in Chennai to Marwari-speaking Rajasthani migrants and his mother is a Tamillian.
+Ramesh is son of R. B. Choudary and the elder brother of actor Jiiva.
+His father is a Hindu of Marwari heritage born in Chennai to Marwari-speaking Rajasthani migrants.
+Jithan Ramesh was also a popular Bigg Boss Tamil Season 4 contestant.
 Choudary practices Hinduism along with his siblings.
 He attended Gill Adarsh Matriculation Higher Secondary School in Royapettah, Chennai and he completed his Business Administration degree from D.G.
 Vaishnav College.
-Choudary married Shilpa in February 2006 and has a daughter Toshna and a son Prishaan.
+Choudary married Shilpa in February 2006 and has children Toshna and Prishaan.